SunnySuite/Sunny.jl/docs/src/structure-factor.md

 particular wave vector, ``𝐪``, is [`get_intensities`](@ref).
 It takes a `StructureFactor` and either a single wave vector or an array of wave vectors.
 For example: `get_intensities(sf, [0.0, 0.5, 0.5])`.
 Note that the wave vector
-is specified in terms of reciprocal lattice units, though an alternative basis may be specified by providing a transformation matrix to the keyword `newbasis`.
+is specified in terms of reciprocal lattice units, although an alternative basis may be specified by providing a transformation matrix to the keyword `newbasis`.

 `get_intensities` will return a vector of intensities at different ``ω``s.
 The